vineetsunny/SystemMemoryExceedsReservation/PodDisruptionBudgetAtLimit.md

 Alert condition:
 `max by (namespace, poddisruptionbudget) (kube_poddisruptionbudget_status_current_healthy == kube_poddisruptionbudget_status_desired_healthy and on (namespace, poddisruptionbudget) kube_poddisruptionbudget_status_expected_pods > 0)`

+The alert is generated when the number of healthy pods equals the minimum number of healthy pods required by the PodDisruptionBudget (Current Healthy = Desired Healthy), leaving no additional pods available for voluntary disruption.
+The alert is evaluated only for PDBs that protect one or more pods (Expected Pods > 0).

 ## Impact

 - OpenShift cannot safely drain the node hosting the pod.
 This stalls cluster updates, manual node drains, and autoscaling scale-downs.